-- Unlicensed athletes must purchase a temporary license at R70 for the marathon; R40 (Senior /Master) & R25 (junior) for the 10km PEACE Run / Walk.
-Temporary licensed athletes must wear the race number on their chest and the temporary license on the back.
+- Unlicensed athletes must purchase a temporary license at R70 for the marathon; R40 (Senior /Master) & R25 (junior) for the 10km PEACE Run.

 - No swopping of race numbers or temporary timing chips is allowed as these are linked to your name and finishing time and may result in your disqualification.

 - Temporary-licensed participants are eligible for age category prizes provided they enter the relevant age group, wear the appropriate age tags and provide proof of age.